-Middle Georgia State University is a public, master's granting institution with five physical campuses (three part-residential; two commuter-only) serving an the 18-county region of central Georgia, including the anchor cities of Macon and Warner Robins.
+Middle Georgia State University is a public, master's granting institution with five physical campuses (three part-residential; two commuter-only) serving the 18-county region of central Georgia, including the anchor cities of Macon and Warner Robins.

-My major research interests are in American and comparative public opinion and political behavior (voting and political participation); I have secondary research interests in legislative politics and the scholarship of teaching and learning (STOL).
+My major research interests are in American and comparative public opinion and political behavior (voting and political participation); I have secondary research interests in legislative politics and the scholarship of teaching and learning (SoTL).
 My recent projects have included investigating the efficacy of open educational resources, examining citizens' responses to Congressional redistricting, and developing a deeper understanding of regional identity among residents of the American South.

 I currently teach courses in American and comparative politics; I also have extensive experience teaching social science research methods, particularly at the undergraduate level.